 What happens next

 The statute and court decisions require that an injured person (or person acting on their behalf) carefully review the case with an attorney.
 This is with good reason.
 These cases can be complex, and as much energy as we will put into making your case, the defense will also put up a fight.
 But you can leave the matter entirely to us, while you go home and recover from the trauma of the accident.
 We will get to work on your behalf immediately.
 If we determine that your injuries fall within the legal definition of a serious injury, we will move forward and pursue a claim.
-This will be the topic of part 3 of this series.
+This topic is covered in part 3 of this series.